raizen-analytics/data-engineering-test/test_mario.md

 			.withColumnRenamed(data.columns[21], "2019")
 			.withColumnRenamed(data.columns[22], "2020"))

-## criando uma temp view
+## creating a temp view

 data.createOrReplaceTempView("tmp_data")

-## carregando dataframe data com limit e ter somente o que importa no dataframe
+## loading dataframe data with limit and having only what matters in the dataframe

 data = spark.sql("select * from tmp_data limit 188")

-## criando tabela sales_petroleum_derived_fuels (Sales of oil derivative fuels by UF and product)
+## creating table sales_petroleum_derived_fuels (Sales of oil derivative fuels by UF and product)

 spark.sql('''
   CREATE TABLE IF NOT EXISTS sales_petroleum_derived_fuels (